What is as?

 How should I take Talzenna?

-- Take the Talzenna capsules with or without food.
+You may take Talzenna with or without food.

-- Swallow the capsules whole.
-Do not dissolve or open the capsules.
+Swallow the capsule whole and do not dissolve or open the capsule.

 Talzenna side effects

 Get emergency medical help if you have signs of an allergic reaction to Talzenna: hives; difficult breathing; swelling of your face, lips, tongue, or throat.